praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 ## Loading the Launch embed code asynchronously {#loading-the-launch-embed-code-asynchronously}

-Launch provides a toggle to turn on asynchronous loading when creating an embed code when you configure an [environment](../publishing/environments.md).
+[!DNL Launch] provides a toggle to turn on asynchronous loading when creating an embed code when you configure an [environment](../publishing/environments.md).
 You can also configure asynchronous loading yourself:

 1. Add an async attribute to the `<script>` tag to load the script asynchronously.

-   For the Launch embed code, that means changing this:
+   For the [!DNL Launch] embed code, that means changing this:

    ```markup
    <script src="//www.yoururl.com/launch-EN1a3807879cfd4acdc492427deca6c74e.min.js"></script>